vnessified/information_theory_ui_analysis/README.md

 ### Data

-* **Dataset**: The data sourced from the [Rico Mobile App Dataset](http://interactionmining.org/rico) comprises over 72,000 unique Android app UIs mined from the Android app store.
+* **Dataset**: The data sourced from the [Rico Mobile App Dataset](http://interactionmining.org/rico) comprises over 72,000 unique UI screenshots mined from the Android app store.
 Below is a sample of a few of these UI images:

 ![sample UIs](readme_imgs/sample_uis.png)